mattc41190/utilitiesforme/README.md

 - Offer client only (where possible) so that user can disconnect from web and everything would still work 🔮
 - Offer theme picker with local web storage backing it
 - Offer ability to "hash" state so that a user can share something like a secret santa generator

+## Conventions

+- URLs are kebab cased
+- Utilities are written FIRST and test first in the utilities directory